DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 This section describes the limitations of multiple browser windows testing in TestCafe.

-### Limited Video Recording
+### Recorded Video Aspect Ratio in Multiple Windows

-When you launch TestCafe with [video recording](./screenshots-and-videos.md) enabled, the resulting video scales to the initial (parent) browser window.
+When you launch TestCafe with [video recording](./screenshots-and-videos.md) enabled, the recording scales to the initial (parent) browser window.

 When a child window opens, TestCafe continues recording in that window.
-If the child windows' size differs, the segments of the video that are recorded in these windows are resized to fit the aspect ratio of the main browser window.
-That part of the recording appears stretched as a result.
+If the child windows' size differs, the parts of the video that are recorded in these windows are resized to fit the aspect ratio of the main browser window.
+Portions of the recording appear stretched as a result.

 ### Cookies and User Roles Limitations in Child Windows